There’s a cute cereal commercial on television where women select their jeans by a character trait rather than size.

 Why can’t we all do the same with our identity—let who we really are define us—versus what we do and where we do it, i.e. titles and companies.

 So, who are you?
 What is your true career identity?

 One of the biggest challenges people face is living up to others expectations and career identity is just one of the ways that we feel pressure to conform.
 Are you a banker or “just” a stay at home mom?
 Are you working in retail or perhaps at a prestigious law firm?
 If you’re worried about your career identity, maybe it’s time to reflect on what you contribute rather than where.

-A client of mine recently told me that by living his dream he’d be wasting his education.
-The challenge is that he doesn’t want to do what he was trained to do anymore, but if he’s energized and dedicated to a new career path, why should he feel guilty about it?
+A client of mine once told me that by living his dream he’d be wasting his education.
+The challenge was that he didn’t want to do what he was trained to do anymore.
+But if he’s energized and dedicated to a new career path, why should he feel guilty about it?
 This is a mind trap that can be amplified by family, friends and society’s expectations.

 Yes, I realize that I’m getting a little metaphysical here, but my point is this: We are happiest when we’re at our best.
 We are more productive, more collaborative and with a purpose.
 In other words, If you went to medical school but choose to be a ballerina, then let the applause start now.
 Whatever your career is be proud of it and know that it supports your identity; but it doesn’t replace it.
 Trying to make it “who you are” builds stress and decreases engagement.
 You simply can’t be at your best if you’re worried about your career identity.

 How To Be Career Happy?
 Let Your True Identity Shine Through